How to Auto-Index Documents Arriving via FTP

 Step 6: Record Success and Handle Failure

 On the success path, write the file key and a status of indexed to the tracking store.
-On the failure path (use a Condition against the result of any step that can throw), write a failed record with the error message and send a slack send-message to your data-ops channel so someone can investigate before the file gets stuck.
-Optionally use the Human node to require a human to mark the file as "skipped" before the workflow stops retrying it.
+On the failure path (use a Condition against the result of a step that can fail), write a failed record with the error message and send a slack send-message to your data-ops channel so someone can investigate before the file gets stuck.
+If you would rather a person sign off before a problem file is parked, add a Human node so an approver in the Approvals inbox confirms the skip; note that a rejection halts the run, so put the Human node at the end of the failure branch.

 Tips